Alamo Resource Conservation & Development Area Inc.

-The Goal of Growing Rural is to link young people to service learning activities, centered on our mission, that build leadership, provide academic improvement and life skills training as we also instill an appreciation for our environment among our youth.
+The Goal of Growing Rural Youth Garden Program is to link youth to Gardening Programs centered on our mission, that build leadership, provide academic improvement and life skills training as we also instill an appreciation for our environment among our youth.

-Children and youth learn to develop skills within a structured youth empowered rural development project (directed by Alamo RCD) that is a “hands-on” project proposed, planned and implemented and partially funded by the youth involved (under the supervision of adult volunteers) so that their rural community can become a better place to live, work, learn and play.
+Children and youth learn to develop skills within a structured youth empowered Gardening Project (directed by Alamo RCD) that is a “hands-on” project proposed, planned and implemented by the youth (ages 8 to 11 years and under the supervision of adult volunteers) that is gardening with a purpose.

 Growing Rural is an innovative program designed to create rural leaders for tomorrow.
-In direct alignment with our mission, Growing Rural builds skills in critical thinking and problem-solving, collaboration, innovation, character development, leadership, employment preparation, and youth philanthropy.
-The program encourages youth (and their adult mentors) to work in collaboration with local nonprofits or service agencies to solve rural community problems.
+In direct alignment with our mission, Growing Rural builds skills gardening along with critical thinking and problem-solving, collaboration, innovation, character development, leadership, employment preparation, and youth philanthropy.
+The program encourages youth (and their adult mentors) to work together toward the betterment of their local community.

 The Growing Rural program aligns with our agricultural roots, through a rural development model where youth go through six steps as they implement the project: